 People who follow a hypocaloric diet for weight loss need higher doses of thiamine than the recommended daily intake of 1.2 mg.
 Actually, thiamine is vital for the metabolism of carbs, protein, and fat.
 We can get high dosages either from food or supplements.

 What’s the recommended daily intake?

 Furthermore, obesity is highly associated with type 2 diabetes.
-But, people with diabetes have even higher risk of thiamine deficiency.
+People with diabetes have even higher risk of thiamine deficiency.
 It’s been reported that thiamine levels are up to 75% lower in people with diabetes.[2,3,4]

-Practically, obese people who follow a diet particularly high in carbs (over 65%) may have lower levels of thiamine.
+Hence, obese people who follow a diet high in carbs (over 65%) may have lower levels of thiamine.

-So, overweight people seem to have higher thiamine requirements than the recommended doses!
+So, overweight people may have higher thiamine requirements than the recommended daily intake!

 High doses of thiamine are necessary during dieting

 Getting adequate amounts of thiamine is vital for weigh loss.
 First, thiamine plays a key role in energy metabolism.
 It’s involved in glucose, protein, and lipid metabolism!